 - 15 ounces canned black beans (drained and rinsed)

 - 1 tablespoon cold water

-Add the vegetable broth, tomato sauce, beans, corn, stirring to combine.
-Bring to a boil, then reduce the heat and simmer for 10 minutes.
+Add the vegetable broth, tomato sauce, beans, and corn, stirring to combine.
+Bring to a boil, then reduce heat and simmer for 10 minutes.

 To thicken your black bean soup, whisk together the cornstarch and water in a small bowl.
 Bring the soup back up to a boil, stir in the cornstarch and water mixture, then heat, frequently stirring, until soup thickens, about two minutes.

 While your black bean soup is cooking on the stove, prepare the corn chips.
 Pre-heat the oven to 400 F.

 Place the corn tortilla strips in a large bowl and toss with the remaining 1 tablespoon oil until well coated.